Concept Summary: Introduction to Machine Learning¶

 Supervised learning applies when each input has a corresponding output, and we want to find a mapping between the inputs and outputs in the data.
 This kind of data is also known as labeled data.
 The algorithm will then use the labeled data to create a mapping of input features to the known outputs.
 This mapping can then be applied to unlabeled inputs to predict outputs, also known as predictions.
 Throughout this course, we’ll refer to supervised learning as prediction.

 Unsupervised learning applies when the input data is unlabelled.
 In other words, there is no known correct output, or label, associated with each observation used to train the model.
 The goal of unsupervised learning is to identify patterns, similarities, densities, and structure in the data.
-Throughout this course, we’ll refer to this learning technique as clustering.
+While there are a handful of unsupervised learning techniques including dimensionality reduction, we will focus on clustering, which is far and away the most common technique of unsupervised learning.

 New, unseen, data fed to the trained model, as part of a production workflow, is typically unlabeled.
 We apply our model to this unlabelled data in order to get predictions or identify patterns.